Coalition of Urban and Metropolitan Universities

-The Coalition of Urban and Metropolitan Universities (CUMU) is an organization mostly of U.S. universities located in metropolitan areas.
-CUMU was founded in 1989 by 10 university presidents gathered at Wright State University.
+The Coalition of Urban and Metropolitan Universities (CUMU) is an international membership organization of colleges and universities located in urban and metropolitan areas that share common understandings of their institutional missions and values.
+CUMU was founded in 1989 by 10 university presidents gathered at Wright State University who realized their unique challenges and opportunities as they looked to the future of higher education.

 CUMU is headquartered at Towson University in Towson, Maryland.

 The organization publishes Metropolitan Universities journal, a scholarly publication addressing the issues facing urban and metropolitan-serving institutions, such as civic engagement, leadership, and shared academic spaces.
-As of 2016, the journal is published entirely online on a quarterly basis.
+As of 2016, the journal has been published entirely online as an open-access journal.